rayrutjes/domain-foundation-example-silly/readme.md

 $ composer require rayrutjes/domain-foundation-example-silly
 ```

-Update your database credentials into RayRutjes\DomainFoundation\Example\Application.
+Update your database credentials into `src/Interfaces/bootstrap.php`.
 *Actually, we have only tested MySQL*

 Create your database.